SWC-OSG-Workshop/general/novice/DHTC/06-dagman.md

 ~~~

 The first four lines after the comment are the listing of the condor jobs
-with names A0, A1, A2 and A3.
+by assigning names A0, A1, A2 and A3.
 The next three lines describe the
 relation between the four jobs.
-The script files namd_run_dag0.submit,
+The script files -  namd_run_dag0.submit,
-namd_run_dag1.submit...  are the condor job submit files.
+namd_run_dag1.submit...  are the condor job submit files that run the individual
+MD simulations.

 The above DAGMan script and the neccessary files are available to the user
 by invoking the *tutorial* command.